 C. This man had been in that condition for 38 years.
 Even before Jesus was born.
 According to Luke 3:23, Jesus was 33 years old when he launched his public ministry.
 Surely God wanted this man to meet Jesus.
 (You will learn why at the end of this message).

-All of these facts affirm Jesus did not go there to conduct a mass healing meeting.
+All of these facts affirm Jesus did not go to the pool of Bethesda to conduct a mass healing meeting.
 He had chosen to heal but one man among many.

 There’s a beautiful song on YouTube titled ‘Thank You Lord for choosing me’.
 In it the singer thanks Jesus for handpicking her from among everyone else in the world.